Your property taxes are calculated using the following formula:

 The higher your property’s assessed value, the higher your taxes will be.

-The Municipal Property Assessment Corporation (MPAC)
+What is the Municipal Property Assessment Corporation (MPAC)?

-MPAC considers various factors, such as the selling price of similar homes, rental income from commercial properties, or the replacement cost of industrial properties.
+MPAC determines the assessed value of your property.
+They consider various factors, such as the selling price of similar homes, rental income from commercial properties, or the replacement cost of industrial properties.

 For more details, visit: www.mpac.ca or call 1-866-296-6722.